How to Break Into the Tech Industry With Zero Experience: A Real Career Pivot Story

 The Mindset That Carried Me Through

-- Age ≠ disadvantage.
+- Age is not a disadvantage.
 My business acumen and client experience became strengths in ops roles.

 - Start before you're ready.
 Launch a blog.
 Share an analysis.
 Build in public.